 Like in many things in life, size doesn’t matter when it comes to setting up contactless deliveries.
 You need the exact number of people and resources you already employ, not one person more.

 Since your transition to contactless will be enabled by technology only, you don’t need to provide any training for the staff except for what is needed to get a hold of the new tech.
 Track-POD is very simple to use.
-The driver app, for example, is completely intuitive and won’t take longer than a week for your driver staff to get used to.
+The proof of delivery app, for example, is completely intuitive and won’t take longer than a week for your driver staff to get used to.

 How to run contactless deliveries with Track-POD?

 Now that we’ve dealt with the theory, let’s get down to practice.
 This is how you set up and run no-contact deliveries with Track-POD – an all-in-one route planner and last-mile delivery tracker.

 In case you decide to take advantage of Track-POD’s route planning and optimization features (which you absolutely should if you want to save even more time and money), let’s start at the beginning.

 Track-POD comes in two parts: dispatcher dashboard and driver app.
 To get your deliveries planned out and optimized, you need to add orders to the dispatcher dashboard.
 This can be done manually, in bulk via CSV, or automatically by integrating Track-POD with your CRM, Shopify, or any other system you generate orders in.